Be Careful What You Say

 Habits of speech

 The use of inappropriate words, expletives or “colorful language” is often just a habit.
-The words do not add intelligence or value to anything said.
-However, once they become part of a person’s way of speaking the habit is difficult to break. “we put bits into the mouths of horses to make them obey us” (James 3:3).
-It might just take a spiritual bit to bridle the tongue.
+Those kind of words don’t add intelligence or value to anything said.
+However, once they become part of our way of speaking, the habit is difficult to break.

 Correcting others